-This is probably one of the first recipes Molly ever made when she started baking.
-Pies are her favorite, and this is one of her top three choices to bake anytime.
-(The other two, for reference, are her great-grandmother’s recipes for chocolate pie and sweet potato pie.)
+This is probably one of the first recipes I ever made when I started baking.
+Pies are my favorite, and this is one of my top three choices to bake anytime.
+(The other two, for reference, are my great-grandmother Banny’s recipes for chocolate pie and sweet potato pie.)

 1 cup corn syrup

 1 stick butter

 1 teaspoon vanilla

 1) Put the syrup and brown sugar into your bowl and mix together with the three eggs.

 2) Melt butter in the microwave.
 (Try not to make it super hot, but do try to melt most of it.)